openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 </layer>
 ```

-Most of the data here is very handy for the performance analysis.
+Most of the data here is very handy for performance analysis.
 For example, for each node you can check whether:
-- Nodes fusion works as expected on given models (that is, some node is missing in execution graph and it's name is a part of `originalLayersNames` list for some other node)
+- Nodes fusion works as expected on given models (that is, some node is missing in the execution graph and its name is a part of `originalLayersNames` list for some other node)
 - Input and output layouts of a node are optimal in each case
 - Input and output precisions are valid in each case
-- The node used expected kernel for execution
+- The node used the expected kernel for execution
-- And the most important: actual execution time of each operation
+- And most important: the actual execution time of each operation

 This graph can be visualized using Netron tool and all these properties can be analyzed there.